921kiyo/retail-react/README.md

             |-- CartItem.jsx
 ```

+- All the responsible design can be found in the client/build/public/css directory.

+### Supplement Usage Instructions

 - To view/hide the list of items in the shopping cart, click the cart icon at the top.

+- You are not able to click add button if the stock available is 0.

 - Voucher code works as follows:
   - There are 3 types of voucher codes.